 Senior accident statistics

-Senior drivers are more likely to than to put others at risk.
+Senior drivers are more likely to hurt themselves than to put others at risk.

 - Senior drivers often try to mitigate their risk of injury by wearing safety belts, observing speed limits, and not drinking and driving.